FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/t_st_mailTemplates/c_st_Mail_template_commands_variables.md

 #### Additional attributes of certificates

-With certificates, there is no UI in the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administration Tool to create, edit or delete attributes.
-You can only set to use these with the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> admin REST API.
+With certificates, there is no UI in the {{< SecureTransport/componentshortname  >}} Administration Tool to create, edit or delete attributes.
+You can only set to use these with the {{< SecureTransport/componentshortname  >}} admin REST API.
 See the [Swagger REST API documentation](#http://apidocs.axway.com/swagger-ui-st/admin-20/) for reference.
 While generally referring to certificates, these attributes are available for:

 -   <a href="../../c_st_certificates/c_st_certificate_management_page" class="MCXref xref">Certificate Management page</a>
 -   <a href="../../../accounts/c_st_usercertificates/t_st_usercertificates" class="MCXref xref">Manage login certificates</a>